DeathCamel58/denon-reverse-engineering/Writerside/topics/How-to-modify-and-flash-firmware.md

 6. When the left deck Play button is lit solid green the update is complete.
 7. Turn the MCX8000 off, count to 4, then turn it back on again.

+### Other Devices

+> I'd love some help with additional data here!
+If you have a device that I don't have a firmware update mode data for,
+> please file a PR with your device's firmware update mode
+> instructions [here](https://github.com/DeathCamel58/denon-reverse-engineering/issues) if you know it!
+> {style="note"}

 ## Additional References

 * [Unbricking inMusic Products](https://github.com/RedHate/Unbricking-inMusic-Products) - Useful information to unbrick